andrewindeche/News-App/README.md

      <li>Install needed python packages</li>
      <li>To run, use command Python3.9 run.py</li>
      </ul>
+     <h1>Bugs</h1>
+     <li>Flask_script refusing to open page solution:Activate the virtual form of flask with other packages in the requirements.txt</li>
      </div>
      </div>
       Copyright (c) 2021 Andrew Indeche
    By using and/or copying this project, or the license document from which this statement is linked, you (the licensee) agree that you have read, understood, and will comply with conditions of use.
-   View License information attached link